-This study aims to compare several different treatments that may be useful for patients with COVID-19 and/or influenza pneumonia.
+This study aims to compare several different treatments that may be useful for patients with pneumonia.
 Although these treatments show promise, nobody knows if any of them will help patients recover more effectively than the usual standard of care all patients at your hospital will receive.

-The treatments for COVID-19, which may be given in addition to the usual care at your hospital, include a high dose steroid, dexamethasone (if you need help with your breathing), and a synthetic antibody treatment directed against the virus (called sotrovimab).
+- The treatments for COVID-19 include a high dose steroid, dexamethasone (if you need help with your breathing), and a synthetic antibody treatment directed against the virus (called sotrovimab). - The treatments for influenza pneumonia include two anti-viral treatments, oseltamivir and baloxavir, and low-dose dexamethasone. - The treatment for community-acquired pneumonia is low-dose dexamethasone.

-The treatments for influenza pneumonia, which may be given on top of your usual care, include two anti-viral treatments, oseltamivir and baloxavir and low-dose dexamethasone.
 At present, we don't know whether any of these will work.
 However, the side-effects are already well-known from other uses and so your doctor will be able to monitor you appropriately.